Apple

 Grafted onto M.111 rootstock.
 Sold as bare root trees.
 2-3’ tall.
 A brief description of the varieties available below.

 Sweet 16 - very sweet, complex eating apple.
 Flavors of anise, cherry candy, and vanilla.
 Good disease resistance.
-Ripens mid-late September.
+Ripens mid September.
 Zone 3b hardy.

 Liberty - dark red skin and crunchy white flesh.
 Balance of tart and sweet.
 Very disease resistant.
 Ripens mid-late September.
 Zone 4 hardy.